nicmalegre/api-pokemon/README.md

 - “predeploy”: “npm run build”,
 - “deploy”: “gh-pages -d build”,

-5. Finally, when the project is ready to deploy, run:
+5. Now, everty time you want to deploy to gh-pages, just run:
    > npm run deploy

 ## How to run the tests?

-...
-Working on it
+> npm run test